Pocket Listings in Seattle?

 “I don’t feel that it should be against the MLS rules because the potential seller does not want their house listed.
 As simple as that.”

 True Riley, very true.
-As long as the agent doesn’t encourage them to think that way in the first place by offering to sell it for 4% instead of 6% IF they don’t put it in the mls.
+As long as the agent doesn’t encourage them to think that way in the first place by offering to sell it for a lower commission IF they don’t put it in the mls.
 The idea has to emanate from the seller, not the agent.

 Also, once the seller makes that decision, helping them to not be in the mls by providing a website for them to do it on, is not usually against a rule, but clearly “frowned upon”.